Craigslist has long been the gold standard for buying and selling local items.

 But it’s not the only place where you can unload your unwanted stuff (or find something new-to-you without paying in-store prices).

-Check out our list of 25+ sites like Craigslist where you can buy or sell stuff in 2022:
+Check out our list of 25+ sites like Craigslist where you can buy or sell stuff:

 Sites like Craigslist: Classifieds